stormasm/datafusion-benchmarks/README.md

 This is a fork of [the datafusion benchmarks directory](https://github.com/apache/arrow-datafusion/tree/main/benchmarks)

-Step One : You must first generate out a copy of the data folder
+Step One : You must first generate out a copy of the *benchmarks/data* folder

-To run the tpch commands enter the following command...
+To run the tpch commands enter the following command in the benchmarks folder...

 ```rust
 ./bench.sh run tpch